vkbansal/vkbansal.me/src/posts/2018/writing-a-gulp-3-plugin.md

 # How to write a gulp plugin

 [Gulp](http://gulpjs.com/) is task runner that uses node's [streams](https://nodejs.org/api/stream.html) for file manipulation.
-It is very fast as it does not write intermidiary files and everything happens in memory.
+It is very fast as it does not write intermediary files and everything happens in memory.
 It prefers code over configuration and it can be extended very easily via plugins.
 There are hundreds of plugins already available for it via [npm](https://www.npmjs.com/browse/keyword/gulpplugin) and It is very easy to write one.

 ## Let's stream